-Interviewers ask brainteaser questions because they think your ability to answer will provide some indication of your ability to do the job.
+Interviewers ask these questions because they think your ability to answer will provide some indication of your ability to do the job.
 Often, the hiring manager feels the brainteaser will help them to evaluate your strength in one or more of the following competency areas:

-- Problem solving — Can you quickly analyze a problem and devise a solution?
+- Problem-solving — Can you quickly analyze a problem and devise a solution?

 - Critical thinking — Can you see the big picture, think clearly, evaluate options?